An unrivalled adventure through Kenya and Northwestern Rwanda by private jet

+In this policy we use the term “cookies” to refer to cookies and other similar technologies covered by the EU Directive on privacy in electronic communications.
 A cookie is a small piece of data that a website asks your browser to store on your computer or mobile device.
 The cookie allows the website to "remember" your actions or preferences over time.
 Most Internet browsers support cookies; however, users can set their browsers to decline certain types of cookies or specific cookies.
 Further, users can delete cookies at any time.

 What types of cookies do we use?

 First-Party and Third-Party Cookies We use both first-party and third-party cookies on our website.
 First-party cookies are cookies issued from the neueluxury.com domain that are generally used to identify language and location preferences or render basic site functionality.
 Third-party cookies belong to and are managed by other parties, such as Neue Luxury business partners or service providers.
 These cookies may be required to render certain forms, such as the submission of a subscription, or to allow for some advertising outside of the Neue Luxury website.